onap/vnfrqts-requirements/docs/Chapter8.rst

 Once playbooks are developed following the guidelines listed in prior section(s), playbooks need to be on-boarded onto Ansible Server(s).
-In the future, theyâ€™ll be on-boarded and distributed through ONAP, at least that is the proposed plan, but for now they need to be uploaded manually.
+In the future, they'll be on-boarded and distributed through ONAP, at least that is the proposed plan, but for now they need to be uploaded manually.
 There is work in progress to use a Git as the playbook repository to store and track playbooks by version, version control.